mighty-melthor/RepRap-on-3D-Printers/SV06-Fly-E3ProV3/CR10-Screen-Menu/readme.md

-create an folder called Menu on SD-Card root directory copy all files in Menu/ folder
+create an folder called Menu on SD-Card root directory

+extract the zip file

+copy all files from the unpacked folder in Menu/ folder